Surrounding Area

 Anderson House

-A Beaux Arts styled mansion built in 1905 for American diplomat Larz Anderson and his wife, the iconic home remains one of the city’s most fashionable venues for social events.
+A Beaux-Arts styled mansion built in 1905 for American diplomat Larz Anderson and his wife, the iconic home remains one of the city’s most fashionable venues for social events.
 Located a short walk from the hotel, The Dupont Circle is popular for wedding accommodations for Anderson House wedding guests.